Before I Fall (film): Production

 On July 15, 2010, Fox 2000 Pictures bought the feature film rights to the teen novel Before I Fall, Lauren Oliver's debut, which was published that year.
 Maria Maggenti was hired to adapt the novel into a screenplay, while Jonathan Shestack was set to produce and Ginny Pennekamp to co-produce.
 The film is about a high school student who re-lives the same day until she gets everything in her life right.
 In 2011, the script was listed among the Black List of best unproduced screenplays.
+In 2012, Gina Prince-Bythewood was attached to direct, but nothing materialized.
 Ry Russo-Young was attached as the film's director.
 On September 15, 2015, it was announced that Zoey Deutch had been cast in the film's lead role, Samantha Kingston.
 Brian Robbins and Matthew Kaplan produced the film through their Awesomeness Films, along with Shestack, with production starting in late October 2015.
 On October 27, 2015, more cast was announced, consisting of Halston Sage, Logan Miller, Kian Lawley, Diego Boneta, and Elena Kampouris.
 Good Universe handled the film's international sales at the American Film Market.
 On November 3, 2015, Jennifer Beals joined the film's cast, to play Samantha's mother.
 On November 20, 2015, Liv Hewson was cast in the film to play Anna Cartullo.
 Adam Taylor composed the film's score.